aws-amplify/docs/docs/lib/auth/fragments/flutter/existing-resources.md

-Existing Amazon Cognito identity pools and user pools can be used with the Amplify Libraries by referencing them in your `amplifyconfiguration.dart` file.
+Existing Amazon Cognito identity and user pools can be used with the Amplify Libraries by referencing them in your `amplifyconfiguration.dart` file.

 ```dart
 const amplifyconfig = ''' {